skrub-data/skrub/doc/modules/column_level_featurizing/advanced_columnwise_operations.rst

 The single column transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In cases where the user wants to apply a custom transformation to a series and needs the |ApplyToCols|
+In cases where we want to apply a custom transformation to a series we need the |ApplyToCols|
 structure to handle multiple columns, or if this transformation needs to be able to reject certain
-columns and communicate this to |ApplyToCols|, it is necessary to create a transformer from scratch
+columns and communicate this to |ApplyToCols|, we must to create a transformer from scratch
 that is capable of handling this exception.

 Hence the ``SingleColumnTransformer`` class.
 It is originally a base class from which many transformers are
 inherited, but it can also be used to create new transformers.
-As long as the user specifies
+As long we specify
-corresponding ``fit`` and ``transform`` methods to their custom transformer, it can be passed on like any other.
+corresponding ``fit`` and ``transform`` methods to our custom transformer, it can be passed on like any other.

-For instance, if one wanted to create a custom transformer specialized in parsing zip codes of a certain
+For instance, we might want to create a custom transformer specialized in parsing zip codes of a certain
-format, that returns |RejectColumn| with a custom warning on zip code sizes:
+format, that returns |RejectColumn| with a custom warning when the length of the provided
+zip code is incorrect:

 >>> from skrub.core import RejectColumn, SingleColumnTransformer
 >>>